Imesi-ile: Philip Fayese Familusi

 His father was Akegun Oginni Familusi.
 Although the did not receive formal education, he acquired Yoruba literacy.
 A highly intelligent man who chronicled and archived all historical events including families and churches with astounding accuracy.
 He self-trained and mastered sewing becoming the leader of Imesi-Ile Tailors’ Association.
 Pa Familusi quickly recognized importance of education and would ensure parents enrolled their children in school.
 He had no problem turning children of school age back from farm forcing them to attend school.
 Many of those children later became important personalities in life.
 A man of courage and determination.

 Joshua Olaoye Fakolade

 Joshua Olaoye Fakolade was born around the early twentieth century.
 His parents were Fakolade and Bosede of the Modeowu family of Ijana.
 He was a certified preacher and steward of the Methodist Church of Nigeria.
 He was a member of Imesi-Ile Progressive Union disciplinary Committee for many years.
-Formany years, he Chaired Imesi-Ile Health Committee and Obafemi Awolowo University Teaching Hospital.
+For many years, he Chaired Imesi-Ile Health Committee and Obafemi Awolowo University Teaching Hospital.
 He died in 1994.